sws2apps/sws2apps-docs/organized/docs/faq/general.md

 ## Is Organized available as a mobile app?
 Or is it computer-only?

-Organized is a web app, which means that you can access it from any device It's a Progressive Web App (PWA), which offers the convenience and functionality of a native app on both computer and mobile devices.
+Organized is a web app, which means that you can access it from any device.
+It's a Progressive Web App (PWA), which offers the convenience and functionality of a native app on both computer and mobile devices.

 ## Organized is PWA.
 What does it mean?